mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ![Project admin portal](../img/user-management/project_admin_portal.png)

 :::note
-Although the Project Identities administration portal shows all the Company's identities, this does not mean that all of the identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.
+Although the Project Identities administration portal shows all the Company identities, this does not mean that all of the identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.

 For further information about permissions and Role inheritance check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::

 ### Editing a User Role at Project level

-A User Role in the Project or any of the Project's Runtime Environments can be modified.
+A User Role in the Project or any of the Project Runtime Environments can be modified.
 To do so, just open the editing dialog and select the proper Role for the Project itself or for each Runtime Environment.

 <!-- TODO: SCREENSHOT OF COMPANY EDIT USER MODAL -->